-MUSIC FOR PEOPLE IN MONTREAL!
+MUSIC FOR PEOPLE RETREAT IN THE LAURENTIANS!

 MfP improvisation workshops are accessible to everyone, from complete novice to expert musician.
 Using the philosophy and techniques of Music for People, I aim to create a space where every combination of people and instruments can come together and make music.

 What happens at an MfP workshop?

 We are given permission to drop our expectations of what we should play and return to the essence of music, silence, pulse and tone.
 As we do so, we enter into a state of mindful, compassionate and open listening.
 It is in this state that we open ourselves to experience our creative, musical and human potential.
 We also have a lot of fun!

 Community music has always been a part of every single world culture.
 Music has a place in our lives that goes far beyond that of the entertainment and cultural industry.
 Come and discover what that means.